 All public roads in New York State are eligible for HSIP funds including local roads and roads on tribal lands.
-In FFY16 approximately 50% of the available HSIP funds were allocated to the 11 regions in New York state based on a formula that included miles, population and crashes.
-The regions work with the Metropolitan Planning Organizations to decide which projects to include in the capital program, including state and local roads.
-Fifty percent of the Region 11 allocation was provided to New York City for safety projects on local roads owned by New York City.
-The statewide call for safety projects awarded HSIP funding to 16 local projects to be let between FFY16 - FFY20 for a total of about \$40.5M in HSIP funding.
+The regions work with the Metropolitan Planning Organizations to determine which state and local HSIP projects to include in the capital program.
+A portion of the Region 11 allocation is provided to New York City for safety projects on local roads owned by New York City.
+The statewide call for safety projects has awarded HSIP funding to 40 local projects to be let between FFY13 - FFY20 for a total of about \$91.6M in HSIP funding.
 The pedestrian safety action plan also provided \$40M in HSIP funding for local municipalities to implement systemic treatments that improve safety for pedestrians.

 All crashes on public roads, regardless of ownership are included in New York's crash data systems and are available for review and analysis.
 High crash locations on the state system are identified via an annual network screening process.
-Improvements to New York's data systems are underway that will provide similar analysis capabilities to identify high crash locations on local roads.
+Improvements to New York's crash data systems are underway and will provide enhanced analysis capabilities to identify high crash locations on local roads.